zyings/beautiful-crawlers/README.md

-# mogupapa
+# beautiful-crawlers
+Introduction:
-a crawler which can download all the pictures of beautiful girls on  http://www.mogujie.com
+some crawlers which download girls' pictures of some specific websites.